wntrblm/nox/docs/tutorial.rst

         session.install("coverage")
         session.run("coverage")

-You can obviously queue up any session you want, not just test and coverage sessions, but this is a very commonly used pattern.
+You can queue up any session you want, not just test and coverage sessions, but this is a very commonly used pattern.

 Now running ``nox --session tests`` will run the tests session and then the coverage session.